GSA/digitalgov.gov/content/news/2022/11/2022-11-16-implementing-equitable-data-to-ensure-government-works-for-the-public.md

 [Equitable data](https://www.performance.gov/equity/) isn’t a product of policy, but rather an essential input into policy formation.
 The same communities that have experienced the compounding effects of inequality and racism are now further impacted by the COVID-19 pandemic and the climate crisis.
 In order to address these issues, we need data to speak to the complex nature of inequity in these communities.

-Equitable data is disaggregated data: data broken down by race, gender identity, sexual orientation, rural/urban geography, disability status, veteran status, and other characteristics that tell a fuller picture of a community.
+Equitable data is disaggregated data: data broken down by race, gender identity, sexual orientation, rural and urban geography, disability status, veteran status, and other characteristics that tell a fuller picture of a community.
 This data, aggregated over time, allows for assessment of where policy has failed and where programs could have the most impact.

 To me, equitable data also speaks to the individuals working to create data.
 To pursue equitable data necessitates recruiting diverse talent to work on equitable data throughout the government.
 This makes me especially thankful for initiatives like the U.S. Digital Corps for bringing in a new generation of diverse technologists to energize our agencies to pursue data and policy that helps the public.